C-section scars: Your guide to healing

 If you're struggling with pain while you're trying to breastfeed, read our guide on breastfeeding after a c-section and the best positions to try.

 Stay active - Although you won't be off on an intense run any time soon, (and having sex after a c-section is probably still the last thing on your mind) it's still important to exercise after a c-section.
-Walking is great once you feel up to it as it's a gentle form of exercise and it increases blood flow to help you avoid DVT.
+Walking is great once you feel up to it as it's a gentle form of exercise and increases blood flow to help you avoid Deep Vein Thrombosis (DVT).

 Minimising your c-section scar

-Eventually, the wound will form a scar.
+Eventually the wound will form a scar.
 The scar you’ll most likely see is after a horizontal incision, about 10-20cm long, just below your bikini line.
-Rare case scenarios mean a scar will look vertical and appear just below your belly button.
+In some rare case, a scar will look vertical and appear just below your belly button.

 Although it might appear red at first, it should fade to be quite flat and pale in time, and your pubic hair may even cover it.

-It's normal for your scar to itch (but make sure you avoid scratching) and for it to feel numb.
+It's normal for your scar to itch (but avoid scratching it) and for it to feel numb.
 These sensations will go away in time, but if it's beginning to bother you, speak to your GP.

-Laser therapy – This can help discolouration and you might need a number of treatments to achieve what you're looking for.
+Laser therapy – This can help discolouration but you may need a number of treatments to achieve what you're perfect result.

-Steroid injections – In extreme cases where the scar is more aggressive, steroid injections can help the scar flatten.
-Speak to your doctor about this option at the time of the c section if your skin is liable to keloid scarring.
+Steroid injections – In extreme cases where the scar is more aggressive, steroid injections can help to flatten it.
+Speak to your doctor about this option at the time of the c-section if your skin is liable to keloid scarring.

 Surgical procedures